yashsonisde2003/AI-voice-assistant-python-openai/README.md

 - Action: Plays the specified song from the directory.
 - Command: "Using artificial intelligence,for example:-" write an email to my boss for resignation."
 - Action: Generates a resignation email using AI-based text generation.differennt tasks related to information can be done by this assistant using ai make sure to speak using artifical intelligence in that specific command

----

-This concise description showcases the core functionalities of your AI voice assistant project, making it informative and engaging for potential collaborators or users on GitHub.